babelsociety/website/content/blog/what-we-deserve/index.md

 In this article we analyze and address meritocracy and the false necessity of ranking people, answering the question "what do we deserve?".

 During the [Middle Ages](https://en.wikipedia.org/wiki/Middle_Ages), aristocracy was the dominant social arrangement.
 In that age it was pretty clear who deserved what: the king at the top gets most of it, nobles get the rest and to peasants all the drudgery and misery.
-[Trickle-down economy](https://en.wikipedia.org/wiki/Trickle-down_economics) at its best.
+[Trickle-down economics](https://en.wikipedia.org/wiki/Trickle-down_economics) at its best.

 With the advent of the [Age of Enlightenment](https://en.wikipedia.org/wiki/Age_of_Enlightenment) things started to change, and changed even more after the great [French Revolution](https://en.wikipedia.org/wiki/French_Revolution) in 1789, and all that followed.

-Since then we search for a better way to organize society, and many have inquired into "who deserve what".
+Since then we search for a better way to organize society, and many have inquired into "who deserves what".

 Some would tell you that true, nobles are no more, but people are not the same.
 There is the artisan and the thief, the hard-worker and the lazy, the smart and the dumb, the good and the evil.
 Thus the idea that a just and fair society have to reward more those with greater merit, greater morality and greater talents.